 Peter had no doubt that the animals were real, and such a command to a man waiting for his dinner was entirely reasonable.
 But Peter saw that all the animals were unclean.
 The law of Moses allowed the nation of Israel to eat meat, but only from certain animals.
 Many animals were labeled unfit for consumption.
 These included pigs, rabbits, camels, anything with paws like a cat or bear, birds of prey, snakes, insects (except locusts, beetles, and grasshoppers), and a host of others.

 As a good Jew who had always kept the law, Peter refused to obey, even though he recognized the voice as the Lord's.
 Perhaps it was Jesus speaking in a voice similar to His earthly voice, very familiar to Peter.
 Peter protested, "Not so, Lord: for I have never eaten any thing that is common or unclean."
 The Lord rebuked him, saying, "What God hath cleansed, that call not thou common."
 Again the voice commanded him to eat, again he refused, and again the voice rebuked him.
 The same dialogue occurred yet a third time before the sheet rose up and disappeared into heaven.

 As Peter pondered the vision, the messengers from Cornelius reached Simon’s gate.
-They announced their presence by calling out, asking whether a man named Simon Peter was lodging there.
-Peter himself did not hear the voices outside the house, but the Spirit alerted him to the arrival of these visitors.
-He told Peter to go down and meet them and accept their invitation, and He assured Peter that God had sent them.
+They announced their presence by calling out a greeting.
+Then when someone responded, probably by coming from the house to find out their purpose, they asked whether a man named Simon Peter was lodging within.
+Peter himself did not hear the voices outside, but the Spirit alerted him to the arrival of visitors.
+He told Peter to go down and meet them.
+They would summon him to another place, and he should go, confident that God had sent them.

 Going to Caesarea